madcitymultimedia/wpseo-woocommerce/README.md

 * Bumps the Yoast SEO minimum required version to 19.10.
 * Ensures compatibility with the _High Performance Order Storage_ feature in WooCommerce 7.1+.
-* Sets the WordPress tested up to version to 6.1.
+* Sets the WordPress "tested up to" version to 6.1.

 ### 15.2: September 20th, 2022